 The AIA supports affirmative action and equal opportunity in the selection of Fellows.
 Please direct any questions about the Fellowship or the application process to Laurel Nilsen Sparks, Fellowship Coordinator, at email@example.com.

-Dr. Susan Moraw will hold the Study in the U.S. Fellowship in the fall of 2010, at Brown University's Joukowsky Institute, working on her project, Homer's Odyssey in Late Antiquity: Pictorial and Textural Reception.
-She will be studying how the society of the late Roman Empire (c.
+Dr. Susanne Moraw held the Study in the U.S. Fellowship in the fall of 2010, at Brown University's Joukowsky Institute, working on her project, Homer's Odyssey in Late Antiquity: Pictorial and Textural Reception.
+She studied how the society of the late Roman Empire (c.
 200 to 600 AD) viewed, used, and reworked themes and imagery from the Odyssey.
-In particular, she will examine late antique depictions of Odysseus and the Cyclops, Circe, the Sirens, and Scylla, as well as images from the homecoming to Ithaca, comparing these with Homer's portrayals.
-Besides analyzing changes in depiction over time, she will also examine differences in interpretation between the Western and Eastern parts of the Roman Empire, and between the various genres of the visual arts.
-The Fellowship will allow her to complete work on this project, which she expects to publish.
+In particular, she examined late antique depictions of Odysseus and the Cyclops, Circe, the Sirens, and Scylla, as well as images from the homecoming to Ithaca, comparing these with Homer's portrayals.
+Besides analyzing changes in depiction over time, she also examined differences in interpretation between the Western and Eastern parts of the Roman Empire, and between the various genres of the visual arts.
+The Fellowship allowed her to complete work on this project, which she expects to publish.

-The first recipient of the AIA Study in the U.S. Fellowship is Claudia Winterstein, a graduate engineer in architecture with main focus on building archaeology (Bauforschung).
-She will be in residence at the Cotsen Institute of Archaeology at UCLA, from mid-January to mid-April 2009.
-Ms. Winterstein is a graduate assistant in the Division of Building Archaeology at the German Archaeological Institute’s head office in Berlin.
-Her doctoral dissertation project is “Şekerhane Köşkü in Selinus.
-Architectural Research on the Assumed Cenotaph for Emperor Trajan”, in which she researches this building’s original use and appearance on the basis of elaborate documentation of its current state and disentanglement of its different construction phases.
-Field work in Turkey has been accomplished recently, and interpretation of the documentation and collected data are being carried out now.
-Within the scope of the DAI/AIA Fellowship at the Cotsen Institute, Ms. Winterstein will conduct intensive library study to arrange the data collected during field work into a wider context.
-The documented architectural decoration and the figurative reliefs of Şekerhane Köşkü will be compared to published material, to make the building’s graphical reconstruction and its classification possible.
-Of particular interest is the historical and social background for the formation of an imperial monument in Selinus, and its legacy in that remote provincial area of the Roman Empire.
+The first recipient of the AIA Study in the U.S. Fellowship was Claudia Winterstein, a graduate engineer in architecture with main focus on building archaeology (Bauforschung).
+She was in residence at the Cotsen Institute of Archaeology at UCLA, from mid-January to mid-April 2009.
+Ms. Winterstein was a graduate assistant in the Division of Building Archaeology at the German Archaeological Institute’s head office in Berlin.
+Her doctoral dissertation project was “Şekerhane Köşkü in Selinus.
+Architectural Research on the Assumed Cenotaph for Emperor Trajan”, in which she researched this building’s original use and appearance on the basis of elaborate documentation of its current state and disentanglement of its different construction phases.
+Field work in Turkey had been accomplished recently, and interpretation of the documentation and collected data were carried out.
+Within the scope of the DAI/AIA Fellowship at the Cotsen Institute, Ms. Winterstein conducted intensive library study to arrange the data collected during field work into a wider context.
+The documented architectural decoration and the figurative reliefs of Şekerhane Köşkü were compared to published material, to make the building’s graphical reconstruction and its classification possible.
+Of particular interest was the historical and social background for the formation of an imperial monument in Selinus, and its legacy in that remote provincial area of the Roman Empire.